gesteves/trebekbot/README.md

 ![](http://i.imgur.com/BjMDf6Z.png)

+## Requirements

+You'll need a [Slack](https://slack.com) account, obviously, and a free [Heroku](https://www.heroku.com/) account to host the bot.
+You'll also need to be able to set up new integrations in Slack; if you're not able to do this, contact someone with admin access in your organization.

 ## Installation

 1. Set up a Slack outgoing webhook at https://slack.com/services/new/outgoing-webhook.
 Make sure to pick a trigger word, such as `trebekbot`.
 You might also want to set this up in a single room, if you value your team's productivity.